When in doubt – build a team – make sure they have good problem solving processes to use!

 Participants will receive direct feedback and supportive coaching as they learn the process skills involved.
 By the end of the 10 sessions participants will feel able to lead the process within their own work settings.

 This innovative process enables adults involved in working with the young person to reflect and hypothesise about this young person’s needs.
 This leads to joint problem-solving around ways forward to support this young person in their educational setting.
+The process takes around 90 minutes.

 Circle of Adults uses a structured process and graphic facilitation to guide staff through a set of key questions to reach a deeper understanding of a young person’s behaviour and needs.
 This deeper understanding is used to generate new strategies for the team’s work with the young person.